altoo-ag/akka-kryo-serialization/README.md

 			}

 			# Define a set of fully qualified class names for
 			# classes to be used for serialization.
+			# The ids for those classes will be assigned automatically,
+			# but respecting the order of declaration in this section
 			#
 			# This section is optional  for idstartegy=incremental
 			# This section is ignored   for idstartegy=default
-			# This section is ignored   for idstartegy=explicit
+			# This section is optional  for idstartegy=explicit
 			classes = [
 				"package3.name3.className3",
 				"package4.name4.className4"